Towards Clinical Practice in CT-Based Pulmonary Disease Screening: An Efficient and Reliable Framework: Introduction

 We validate ERF on two public datasets totaling $2,654$ CT volumes for three pulmonary diseases.
-Experiments demonstrate that CSS outperforms existing sub-sampling techniques under different sub-sampling rates.
-Furthermore, HUQ mechanism proves superior in identifying uncertain cases that correlate with misdiagnoses.
-Critically, ERF achieves diagnostic performance (more than $90\%$ accuracy and recall) comparable to processing full CT volumes while reducing the time by more than $60\%$.
-Finally, the visualization results demonstrate that CSS can select representative CT slices containing crucial indicators to aid in diagnosis.
+Experiments demonstrate that ERF achieves diagnostic performance (over $90\%$ accuracy and recall) comparable to full-volume analysis while reducing processing time by over $60\%$.
+Furthermore, the visualization results demonstrate that CSS can select representative CT slices containing crucial indicators to aid in diagnosis.
+The main contributions are: \begin{itemize}[leftmargin=*] \item We develop ERF, a framework balancing high efficiency with diagnostic accuracy for pulmonary screening. \item We propose CSS to hierarchically select representative and diverse CT slices, bypassing computational bottlenecks of prior methods. \item We design AUQ, which leverages classifier discrepancy to specifically quantify data ambiguity and model uncertainty with minimal overhead. \item Extensive validation confirms ERF matches full-volume performance with significantly reduced computational cost. \end{itemize}

-In summary, the main contributions are as follows: \begin{enumerate} \item We develop ERF for pulmonary disease screening based on CT data efficiently and accurately. \item We propose CSS, which selects a representative and diverse set of CT slices, significantly boosting efficiency while preserving diagnostic integrity. \item We design the HUQ mechanism to detect uncertain cases, integrating both AU and EU quantification with limited additional computational overhead. \item Extensive validation on public datasets demonstrating that ERF matches the accuracy and recall of full-volume analysis but reduces processing time by over $60\%$, confirming its suitability for clinical deployment. \end{enumerate}